 - Students will learn to engage professionally through career development practices as evaluated by employer feedback.

 - Attend the Professional Etiquette and Competency workshop.

 - Develop an approved set of questions for employers.

 - Submit an approved resume through the Office of Career Education.

 - Students must provide their own transportation.

-- Track attendance and complete the CEE assessment of your experience.
+- Track attendance and complete the CEE assessment of your experience on Handshake.